Ah-Diab/Maze-solver-BFS-pathfinding-on-Ubuntu-logo-maze/README.md

 |---|---|
 | ![unsolved](images/maze_unsolved.png) | ![solved](images/maze_solution_path.png) |

-## Design notes / what was fixed from the first draft
+## Design notes

-An earlier version of this script had the open-space/wall condition inverted (treating the 94%-majority background as walls and the thin printed maze lines as open space), which meant the search space was almost entirely blocked and no path could ever be found.
-Fixing that required first inspecting the actual matrix values against the rendered image, rather than assuming the encoding — a reminder that with any binary image-to-matrix conversion, it's worth explicitly verifying which value means what before writing logic on top of it.
+The initial open-space/wall encoding was inverted, which silently blocked the entire search space.

-The BFS itself was also rewritten to use a preallocated integer array as the queue instead of an R list with `queue[[length(queue)+1]]` / `queue[-1]` operations — the latter reallocates the entire list on every dequeue, which doesn't scale to an 800×800 (640,000-cell) search space.
+Fixing it required verifying the matrix values against the rendered image rather than assuming the encoding — worth doing explicitly on any binary image-to-matrix conversion.
+The BFS also uses a preallocated integer array instead of a growing R list, since list-based queues don't scale to an 800×800 (640,000-cell) search space.

 ## Setup